Barton Fink: Awards and nominations

 Winning three major awards at the Cannes Film Festival was extremely rare, and some critics felt the jury was too generous to the exclusion of other worthy entries.
 Worried that the triple victory could set a precedent which would undervalue other films, Cannes decided after the 1991 festival to limit each movie to a maximum of two awards.

-Formats
+Home media

 The film was released in VHS home video format on March 5, 1992, and a DVD edition was made available on May 20, 2003.
 The DVD contains a gallery of still photos, theatrical trailers, and eight deleted scenes.
 The film is also available on Blu-ray Disc, in the UK, in a region-free format that will work in any Blu-ray player.

 Possible sequel

 The Coen brothers have expressed interest in making a sequel to Barton Fink called Old Fink, which would take place in the 1960s.
 "It's the summer of love and [Fink is] teaching at Berkeley.
 He ratted on a lot of his friends to the House Un-American Activities Committee," said Joel Coen.
 The brothers have stated that they have had talks with John Turturro about reprising his role as Fink, but they were waiting "until he was actually old enough to play the part."

 Speaking to The A.V.
 Club in June 2011, Turturro suggested the sequel would be set in the 1970s, and Fink would be a hippie with a large Jewfro.
 He said "you'll have to wait another 10 years for that, at least."